micheleg/dash-to-dock/theming.md

 ---
 layout: main
-title: 'Theming'
+title: 'Themes development'
+description: 'Information about developing a GNOME Shell theme that supports Dash to Dock extension.'
 section: 'development'
 order: 2
 ---

 ## Theming
 The extension aims to be as **theme-friendly** as possible.
 The dock appearence is inherited from the default dash so basic theme support is always granted.
 However, some features has to be direclty supported by the theme.
-There are some [themes supporting the extension](./themes.html), the Adwaita-dashtodock in particular.
+There are some [themes supporting the extension](./themes.html).

 Adding support to a theme for the Dash to Dock extension is easy: the dash is put inside a container actor named <code>#dashtodockContainer</code> so the extended dash can be targeted without conflicting with the default dash.
 There are some additional css classes that theme writers can exploit in order to support the extension better:

  * `.running1`, <code>.running2</code>, <code>.running3</code>, <code>.running4</code>: like the default .running style but based on the number of windows of the application.
 The <code>.running4</code> class targets 4 and more windows.
 All classes are applied to the *app-well-app* actors.
  * `.focused`: applied to the <code>.app-well-app</code> actor of the currently focused application.
  * `.extended`: applied to the <code>#dashtodockContainer</code> actor when the dock height is extended to the whole vertical space.

+Since version 29, a custom theme previously released as a separate theme is built in the extension and optionally applied through the <code>.dashtodock</code> class of the <code>#dashtodockContainer</code>.

 Below is a css code snippet showing how the dock can be customized